solomonsherin/Deep-Learning-Homework/.ipynb_checkpoints/README-checkpoint.md

 # Deep-Learning-Homework

-## This assignment, taught us  deep learning recurrent neural networks to model bitcoin closing prices.
+## In this assignment, taught us  deep learning recurrent neural networks to model bitcoin closing prices.
 One model used the FNG indicators to predict the closing price while the second model used a window of closing prices to predict the nth closing price.

 Steps for the Exercise: